Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Davies irreducibility and Evans irreducibility

 \section{Davies irreducibility and Evans irreducibility}

-Evans irreducibility \cite{Evans1977-54} and Davies irreducibility \cite{Davies1970-19} can be defined as follows \cite{Carbone2016-77,Evans1978-2-17}. \begin{definition}[Evans irreducibility and Davies irreducibility] Let $\E$ be a quantum channel ($\E=e^{\L t}$ for Markovian systems).
+Evans irreducibility \cite{Evans1977-54} and Davies irreducibility \cite{Davies1970-19} can be defined as follows \cite{Carbone2016-77,Frigerio1977-2,Evans1978-2-17}. \begin{definition}[Evans irreducibility and Davies irreducibility] Let $\E$ be a quantum channel ($\E=e^{\L t}$ for Markovian systems) \footnote{A \emph{quantum channel} is a completely positive trace-preserving map between two operator spaces -- the most general type of discrete-time evolution for quantum systems \cite{Nielsen2000}.}.
 We say that a projection operator $\hP$

 If the only reducing projection operators are $0$ and $\id$, we call the system Evans irreducible or (Davies) irreducible, respectively. \end{definition}